henriqueleng/shite/README.md

 And example of usage can be seen here: https://github.com/henriqueleng/henriqueleng.github.io

 If you need any extra feature, you will need to touch the script and implement yourself.
-Thats how shite was buil.
+Thats how shite was built.

 Please also read the manpage.